bradgwest/paap/paper.md

 dimensionality.
 The decoder (x' = G(v)) takes the feature vector as input and outputs an image of equal dimensionality to the input image, x.
-The neural net is tasked with minimizing the image reconstruction loss, which, for a single image is x' - x = G(F(x)) - x).
-The result is that the autoencoder encodes the image in the much reduced feature space, similar to the purpose of Principle Component Analysis.
+The neural net is tasked with minimizing the image reconstruction loss, which, for a single image is x' - x = G(F(x)) - x), typically given as the mean squared error:

+TODO Equation for mean squared error in Castellano and Vessio, pg 3

+The result is that the autoencoder encodes the image in the much reduced feature space, similar to a nonlinear version of Principle Component Analysis (PCA).

 <!-- The
 researchers listed above take this one step further by attaching a clustering